A conservative Eulerian finite element method for transport and diffusion in moving domains: Discrete Method

 \subsection{Stability}

-Using the ghost-penalty mechanism, we obtain a similar stability result as for the temporally semi-discrete scheme. \begin{lem}[Discrete stability for BDF1] The solution of the finite element method \eqref{eqn:discrete-scheme.bdf1}, we have for sufficiently small $\dt$ and $h^2$, the stability estimate
+Using the ghost-penalty mechanism, we obtain a similar stability result as for the temporally semi-discrete scheme. \begin{lemma}[Discrete stability for BDF1] For the solution of the finite element method \eqref{eqn:discrete-scheme.bdf1}, we have for sufficiently small $\dt$ and $h^2$, the stability estimate